 For example, only 1 per cent of people in the UK who are D/deaf or hard of hearing, use BSL.

-This is why captions are essential for reaching a larger audience.
+This is why captions are essential.

 And whilst auto-captioning technology is slowly improving, Google still admits that the automatic closed captions on YouTube are, “by no means good enough yet.”

 Few things illustrate this better than the How to Clean and Stain a Deck guide from New Zealand hardware store Mitre 10, where their innocent instructions about maintenance instead become, “Now I’ve given the dick a sweep, checked it over if there was a little bit of mold on it…”

 What follows is a 5-minute instructional video about making sure, “the dick is bone-dry” and, “your dick you know, has had a season out of it.”

 I agree with Google, it’s not good enough.

 There are a few guidelines for designing with people who are D/deaf or hard of hearing, but today we’re only going to focus on this one:

 Don’t put content in audio or video only, instead provide captions or transcripts for video.